Xen0ph0n/web3-user-security/README.md

 You should now have one software wallet which is labeled "mint-burner" and multiple hardware accounts "main" "vault" "defi" "p2e" etc. These latter should all be visible in Ledger Live, and all should be visible in MetaMask.
 All accounts should now have a small amount of ETH in them as well (.1).

+### Proper Seed Phrase Storage

+Your seed phrase is the key to all of your wallets (public addresses), and should be guarded to the degree that makes sense for the value of your crypto portfolio.
+In addition to the "Never Do's" listed above, it's important to store your seed-phrase (hardware wallet will generate one seed phrase, and your software wallet will generate one, we will focus on the hardware wallet seed phrase below).

+- [ ] Purchase a fire-proof Mnemonic device, reccomended is the following as it's robust, allows for an additional lock, and is easy to configure or re-configure.
+However any metal device will do, unlike your wallet you will configure this fully and there is no risk of purchasing from a middleman like Amazon.com [https://www.ellipal.com/products/ellipal-mnemonic-metal](https://www.ellipal.com/products/ellipal-mnemonic-metal)
+- [ ] Record your seed phrase (both hardware and software) on seperate pieces of paper, do not enter these words into an electronic device or take a photograph of them.
+- [ ] Using the fire-proof Mnemonic device, transfer the first X letters of each of the 24 words to the device
+- [ ] Test the recovery phrase in your ledger or other hardware wallet.
+- [ ] Store metal Mnemonic device in a safe (or safe place with a smaller lock on the device if physical safe is unavailable to you)
+- [ ] Burn the paper with your hardware wallet seed phrase.
+- [ ] ***Optional, repeat these steps for your software wallet seed phrase.
+However generally storing this phrase on paper along with your metal Mnemonic device, should be sufficent.
+Your software wallet should only be used for temporary and low value transactions as outlined below.

 ### Register ENS Domain